 Modified Wall Sits

-How to Do It: Stand about a foot from the wall with your feet facing forward or slightly turned out.
+How to do them: Stand about a foot from the wall with your feet facing forward or slightly turned out.
 Hinge at the hips, maintaining a neutral spine, until your backside meets the wall, then stand back up.
 Engage your core, particularly your lower abs, glutes, and upper thighs throughout the whole motion.
 If that isn’t offering enough of a burn, slightly increase your distance from the wall.
 Langelotti suggests one to two sets of 20 repetitions.

-What It Does: Busted knees are a skier’s kryptonite, so protect your joints by strengthening the muscles around them.
+What it does: Busted knees are a skier’s kryptonite, so protect your joints by strengthening the muscles around them.
 The single-leg deadlift, better known as the SLDL, is a great tool for building strength in the hamstring—the key muscle working together with the ACL on the ski hill.
 “Good motor control with single-leg activities [like the SLDL] transfers directly to better control on skis,” Majerus says.

-How to Do It: Just like in the modified wall sit, the SLDL initiates from the hips.
+How to do it: Just like in the modified wall sit, the SLDL initiates from the hips.
 Keeping your weight on one leg, bend at your hips, allowing your torso to drop toward the ground.
 Your upper body and non-weight-bearing leg should move as a single unit.
 To up the ante, you can rotate your torso away from the standing leg (a movement known as an airplane twist).
 Maintain a neutral spine and stay in control throughout.
 If you are feeling a bit shaky, take a rest and start again.
 Perform one to two sets with ten to 15 repetitions per cycle.

-How to Do It: Sit on a bench at about knee height, then, in a slow and controlled motion, get up on one leg, holding the other leg out straight in front of you.
+How to do them: Sit on a bench at about knee height, then, in a slow and controlled motion, get up on one leg, holding the other leg out straight in front of you.
 Majerus recommends doing this exercise in front of a mirror to make sure you keep proper form: knee over ankle (both laterally and vertically), hips level, and torso upright.
 He adds that the most common mistake with a single-leg squat is letting your knee cave inward, so put a small object like a dumbbell or yoga block outside your foot.
 This serves as a visual aid, helping you track your movement correctly while keeping that knee aligned.
 Do two sets of 20 reps on each leg.

-What It Does: This exercise focuses on bearing weight through your arms to gain strength, stability, and motor control around your wrists, elbows, and shoulders.
+What it does: This exercise focuses on bearing weight through your arms to gain strength, stability, and motor control around your wrists, elbows, and shoulders.
 Strengthening these areas helps fortify your core, shoulders, and arms against a potential fall.

-How to Do It: Start slow, performing a high plank for 20 to 30 seconds.
+How to do it: Start slow, performing a high plank for 20 to 30 seconds.
 Once you are able to perform a high plank for two minutes straight, progress to shoulder taps: Lift one of your arms off the ground and tap the opposite shoulder.
 Alternate and repeat.
 Try to keep the rest of your body very still, and don’t rotate through your trunk or hips.
 Langelotti says a goal of two minutes straight is a great benchmark for skiers and snowboarders heading into the winter season (and beyond).

-What It Does: Dropping cliffs and stomping landings are some of the best parts of skiing and snowboarding, but improper landing technique can ruin a day and maybe even derail a season.
+What it does: Dropping cliffs and stomping landings are some of the best parts of skiing and snowboarding, but improper landing technique can ruin a day and maybe even derail a season.
 These modified jump squats are best performed as quietly as possible.
 “We say ‘quietly’ because, if performed correctly, the control of your movement will result in good force absorption and less impact,” Langelotti says.

-How to Do It: Find a step or bench roughly 12 to 18 inches off the ground.
+How to do it: Find a step or bench roughly 12 to 18 inches off the ground.
 Step off the bench and, as close to silently as possible, land in a squat, making sure to control the landing and finish in a full squat position.
 Repeat this movement ten times over two sets.

 Learn to Fall

-What It Does: Most injuries are the result of a fall gone wrong, so learn to take a tumble properly.
+What it does: Most injuries are the result of a fall gone wrong, so learn to take a tumble properly.
 “Having taught snowboarding for five-plus years to beginners and experts, the first thing I always discussed was how to fall,” Langelotti says.
 Note that you’ll have to practice this technique on the slopes.

-How to Do It: Langelotti explains that, if you’re on a snowboard, you don’t want your hands and wrists to take the brunt of a fall.
+How to do it: Langelotti explains that, if you’re on a snowboard, you don’t want your hands and wrists to take the brunt of a fall.
 Instead, bring your arms in and let the larger parts of your body—your torso and butt—take the blow, and then roll out of the fall.
 On skis, the common instinct is to stand tall and rigid in an effort to stabilize on a downhill ski when you feel out of control.
 Langelotti says this makes skiers vulnerable to single-leg rotations—a very common mechanism for ACL injury.
 “Don’t fight the fall,” he says.
 “Let your ego go and let momentum take you down.
 Your knees will be thankful.”